Minimal log regular models of hyperbolic curves over discrete valuation fields: Models of curves

-\begin{rem} \begin{enumerate} \item In \cite[Proposition 2.3]{DM}, it is proved that $C$ has stable reduction if and only if the special fiber of the (unique) minimal regular model of $C$ is reduced and has only ordinary double points in the case where $C^{\log}$ is a proper curve of genus $\geq 2$ and $k$ is algebraically closed field.
+\begin{rem} \begin{enumerate} \item In \cite[Proposition 2.3]{DM}, it is proved that $C$ has stable reduction if and only if the special fiber of the (unique) minimal regular model of $C$ is reduced and has only ordinary double points in the case where $D=\emptyset$, $g\geq 2$, and $k$ is algebraically closed.
 This equivalence holds for general $k$ by \cite[Tag:0E8D, 0CDH, and 0CDG]{Stacks}.
 (Note that, to show this equivalence, we may assume that $O_{K}$ is strictly henselian.
-In this case, the proof of \cite[Proposition 2.3]{DM} works even if $k$ is not algebraically field.) \item Note that, if $C^{\log}$ admits a regular n.c.d.\,model $(\cC,\cD)$, $\cD$ is the normalization of $\Spec O_{K}$ in $D$ and of finite type.
-Hence, $C^{\log}$ admits a regular n.c.d.\,model if and only if condition (F) is satisfied by \ref{existenceNCD}.
+In this case, the proof of \cite[Proposition 2.3]{DM} works even if $k$ is not algebraically closed.) \item If $C^{\log}$ admits a regular n.c.d.\,model $(\cC,\cD)$, $\cD\to\Spec O_{K}$ is the normalization morphism in $D$ and of finite type.
+Hence, by \ref{existenceNCD}, $C^{\log}$ admits a regular n.c.d.\,model if and only if condition (F) is satisfied.
 If $C^{\log}$ admits a log regular model, $C^{\log}$ admits a regular n.c.d.\,model by Lemma \ref{fundlog} and hence condition (F) is satisfied.
-On the other hand, in subsection \ref{minimalmodelconstructionsection}, we show the existence of minimal regular n.c.d.\,models and minimal log regular models of $C^{\log}$ in the case where condition (F) is satisfied. \item Suppose that $C^{\log}$ admits a log smooth model $(\cC,\cD)$. $\cD$ is normal and at most tamely ramified over $\Spec O_{K}$ by Lemma \ref{fundlogsm}.2.
+In subsection \ref{minimalmodelconstructionsection}, we show the existence of minimal regular n.c.d.\,models and minimal log regular models of $C^{\log}$ in the case where condition (F) is satisfied. \item Suppose that $C^{\log}$ admits a log smooth model $(\cC,\cD)$. $\cD$ is normal and at most tamely ramified over $\Spec O_{K}$ by Lemma \ref{fundlogsm}.2.
 Hence, $D$ is \'etale over $K$ and hence $C^{\log}$ satisfies condition (F). \end{enumerate} \end{rem}